 Due diligence assessments are risk assessments of our delivery partners.
 They are mandatory for any DFAT administered development funding, of any amount, except for partners that are excluded from the due diligence process (see the list below).
 These assessments are conducted by program areas and stored online in the EDRMS.
+Delegate signed copies of due diligence assessments should be sent to due.diligence@dfat.gov.au for inclusion on the Due Diligence Register.

-The Due Diligence Framework sets out how to identify and assess the risks of using a particular partner before entering into an agreement.
+The Due Diligence Framework and associated guidance sets out how to identify and assess the risks of using a particular partner before entering into an agreement.
 It includes step-by-step tools and guidance to help DFAT officers undertake the appropriate level of due diligence.

 Due diligence assessments are valid for up to three years unless there is a significant change in the partner's circumstances.
+The Due Diligence Register lists all completed assessments.
+Before conducting a new assessment, check the register to see if there is a current one.